Stability of local quantum dissipative systems: Toolbox for the proof

 \section{Toolbox for the proof}

-Before presenting the proof of Theorem \ref{thm:stability}, we will need to introduce some useful tools.
-We will present them in full generality, including the case of power-law decay of interactions, and we will not restrict the exposition (as we did in the rest of this manuscript) to exponentially decaying interactions.
+Before presenting the proof of theorem~\ref{thm:stability}, we need to introduce some useful tools.
+We present them in full generality, including the case of power-law decay of interactions, without restricting here to exponentially decaying interactions.